-Contracts include all sorts of valuable information, including the relevant details of your salary, bonuses, and responsibilities.
+Contracts include all sorts of valuable information, including the relevant details of your residency salary, bonuses, and responsibilities.

 As a first-year resident, you’ll be presented with a resident physician employment agreement.
 This is a modified version of the standard physician contract.